“You are a very interesting mix of tiger and kindness”

 After looking at several attorneys to handle my case, I selected John.
 It was the best choice I could have made.
 He has given me peace of mind and has handled my case with pure professionalism.
 I would definitely recommend using John to my friends or family if asked.

-John McDuff Offers Joint Tax Liability for Spouses Litigation Services
+John McDuff Offers Joint Tax Liability for Spouses Litigation Services to the Austin, TX Area

 Under federal tax law, married couples who file jointly are each jointly and severally liable for any unpaid taxes, penalties and interest.
 When one spouse is under-reporting income, avoiding taxes, or engages in some other form of malfeasance, the IRS has the right to take action against the other spouse.
 If the IRS is seeking payment for unpaid taxes that your spouse incurred, you face serious problems.